haacked/haacked.com/_posts/2018/2018-06-24-comments-for-jekyll-blogs.markdown

 categories: [jekyll comments blogging]
 ---

-If you've been a long time reader of my blog, you might notice something different starting today.
+If you are a long time reader of my blog, you might notice something different starting today.
 No, the content hasn't gotten any better.
 What's new is the comment system.

 ![The Graffiti Tunnel 38 by Greger Ravik - CC BY 2.0](https://user-images.githubusercontent.com/19977/41829489-e2745840-77ef-11e8-9ec5-f1d7385bb190.jpg)